CaraesNaur/TTRPGPolyGenre/README.md

 ### Binding

-Binding describes the relationship between an RPG’s rules and the settings that can be paired with them.
+Binding describes the relationship between an RPG's rules and the settings that can be paired with them.

 * Universal: Any setting genre, any genre (GURPS, HERO, Genesys)
 * Generic: Any setting within a particular setting genre (D&D)